Bruce Bochy: San Francisco Giants (2007–2019)

 In 2011, the Giants finished 86–76 and missed the playoffs.
 After the season, the Giants extended Bochy's contract through 2013, with an option for 2014.

 In 2012, the Giants clinched the NL West for the second time in three years against the Padres, finishing with a 94–68 record.
 In the postseason, the Giants fell behind the Cincinnati Reds 0–2 in the 2012 NLDS before winning three straight games to stave off elimination.
 In the NLCS, the Giants fell behind the St. Louis Cardinals three games to one, but again won three straight elimination games to clinch their second National League pennant in three seasons.
+When Fox Sports sportscaster Erin Andrews asked Giants general manager Brian Sabean about Bochy during the live NLCS trophy presentation, he said "...he's a Hall of Fame manager in my mind."
 The Giants swept the 2012 World Series against the Detroit Tigers in four games.
-After the season, Bochy said the tagline for 2012 was "never say die".
+He became the first National League manager to win two World Series' in a three-year span since the Cincinnati Reds' Sparky Anderson won back-to-back in 1975 and 1976.
+"In 2010, I think we characterized that club as 'a bunch of misfits' that got together and got it done.
+Well if I had to put a tagline and hang it on this club, it would be 'Never say die,'" said Bochy after the season.